vsupacha/tensailab-public/README.md

 ## jan18_VERAtalk
 A short note summarized from **VERA - Thai EV* event.
 The event was hosted by NIA and TESA on January 18th, 2017 at NIA building.

+## jan24_IndServProvider
+A short note from attending **Industry Service Provider** meeting.
+The event was hosted by The Institute of Research Development and Innovation for Industry on January 24th, 2017.

+## jan25_MakingMoneyIoT
+A short note from attending **Making Money from IoT Business** event.
+The event was hosted by Innovation Center, a joint unit between SME Development Bank and KMITL on January 25th, 2017.

+## feb1_BusinessIoT
+A short note from attending **Sparking Business Idea with IoT** event.
+The event was hosted by Innovation Center, a joint unit between SME Development Bank and KMITL on February 1st, 2017.